Lin Homer

-Dame Linda Margaret Homer, (born 4 March 1957) is a retired British civil servant who served as chief executive of HM Revenue and Customs between 2012 and 2016.
+Dame Linda Margaret Homer, (born 4 March 1957) is a British retired civil servant who was chief executive of HM Revenue and Customs between 2012 and 2016.

 Early life

-Homer was born in Sheringham, Norfolk, and educated in Beccles, Suffolk at Sir John Leman High School, where she served as head girl.
+Homer was born in Sheringham, Norfolk, and educated in Beccles, Suffolk at Sir John Leman High School, where she was head girl.
 She attended University College London, where she obtained an LLB degree.

 Career

 Homer qualified as a lawyer in 1980 whilst at Reading Borough Council.
 In 1982, she joined Hertfordshire County Council where she stayed for 15 years, rising to director of corporate services.
 She then left to join Suffolk County Council as chief executive in 1998.
 After four years at Suffolk, Homer went on to be the chief executive of Birmingham City Council in 2002 and joined the civil service in 2005.

 In 2005, Homer was criticised by the Election Commissioner for failings in her role as returning officer during a postal vote-rigging scandal involving Labour candidates the previous year, described by the Commissioner as one that "would disgrace a banana republic", and involving hundreds of votes failing to be counted.
 Homer defended her role to the Election Commission, saying she had been in "strategic, not operational control", and had confined herself to "motivational management and fire fighting".